C syntax: Switch statement

 Each case value must be unique within the statement.
 There may be at most one default label.

-Execution continues from one case label to the next if no break statement is encounters.
+Execution continues from one case label to the next if no break statement is encountered.
 This is known as falling through which is useful in some circumstances, but often is not not desired.

 It is possible, although unusual, to locate case labels in the sub-blocks of inner control structures.
 Examples include Duff's device and Simon Tatham's implementation of coroutines in Putty.

+The following is an example of a switch over an int: